What Is Medical Negligence?

 takes a financial toll as well.

-of medical malpractice will bring a civil claim against the responsible
+Often, the victims of medical malpractice will bring a civil claim against

-are brought each year in the United States.
-It is important to speak with a
+lawsuits are brought each year in the United States.
+It is important to

 Chicago personal injury lawyer if you have been a victim of medical negligence.